seanox/virtual-environment/inventory/README.md

 # Inventory
-Scans and extracts changes in the file system and registry.
+Analyzes and extracts modifications in the file system and the Windows registry.

-The program analyzes changes in the file system of the system disk and the Windows registry through comparative status snapshots.
-It creates hash-based scan files that either contain full paths or aggregated hash values -- depending on the user-defined scan depth.
+The tool performs comparative scans of the system drive and the registry.
+Each scan produces hash?based data files that contain either full paths or aggregated hash values, depending on the configured scan depth.

-Up to the specified scan depth, paths are fully recorded in the scan files.
-For deeper structures beyond this depth, a hash value is calculated that represents their entire content.
-The maximum scan depth is limited by the file system of the operating system.
+Up to the defined scan depth, all paths are written explicitly to the scan files.
+For deeper structures, a hash value is generated that represents the complete content of the respective subtree.
+The maximum usable scan depth is determined by the operating system’s file system.

-A second scan again creates scan files for the file system and the registry.
-By comparing the two scans, only modified and added data is extracted and stored as an exact copy of the affected files in an inventory directory.
-Deleted data is not recorded.
+A subsequent scan produces a second set of scan files for both the file system and the registry.
+By comparing the two scans, the tool identifies added and modified data.
+These files are copied verbatim into an inventory directory.
+Removed data is not recorded.

-For the copy of the file system, standard environment variables are used for paths, making them independent of drive letters and user accounts.
-Registry changes are saved in plain text in registry.data.
+For file system copies, standard environment variables are used to normalize paths, ensuring independence from drive letters and user-specific directories.
+Registry modifications are stored in plain text in the file `registry.data`.

-The tool facilitates the creation of portable applications, as the recorded changes make it clear which files and registry entries an application requires and which may need to be abstracted.
-Additionally, it improves the traceability of changes after a software installation.
+The resulting data supports the creation of portable applications by making visible which files and registry entries are required and which components may need abstraction.
+It also improves the traceability of system changes following software installation.

 # System Requirement
 - Microsoft Windows 10 or higher